 The founding contract of this centre of excellence was signed in July 1974 on a basis of an intergovernmental treaty of nine European countries plus Israel.
-Since then, the number of member states has increased progressively, with Lithuania becoming the 27th member in 2019.
+Since then, the number of member states has increased progressively, with Estonia becoming the 28th member in 2023.

 EMBL's founding father John C. Kendrew served as the first Director General of EMBL until 1982, when he was succeeded by Lennart Philipson.
 The third Director General, Fotis C. Kafatos, served between 1993 and 2005 before Iain Mattaj took up the position.
 In January 2019, Edith Heard became the fifth and current Director General.

 Many scientific breakthroughs have been made at EMBL, including two which have been recognized with Nobel Prizes.
 Jacques Dubochet was awarded the Nobel Prize in Chemistry in 2017, for using vitrified water to prepare biological samples for electron microscopy; a technique that is still at the heart of cryo-electron microscopy.
 Christiane Nüsslein-Volhard and Erich Wieschaus were awarded the Nobel Prize in Medicine in 1995, for the first systematic genetic analysis of embryonic development in the fruit fly, in which they identified genes responsible for the body plan of insect embryos.

 Today, EMBL is considered Europe's flagship laboratory for basic research in molecular biology, its six European sites attracting both young investigators and established scientists from all over the world.